-Refined Sugar-Free Blackberry Syrup is sweet, tart, and is the perfect pancake, waffle, crepe, cake, or cupcake topper.
-Not only is it stunningly beautiful and vibrant to look at but has such a lemony blackberry flavor it will knock your socks off.
+Refined Sugar-Free Blackberry Syrup is sweet, and tart, it is the perfect pancake, waffle, crepe, cake, or cupcake topper.
+Not only is it stunningly beautiful and vibrant to look at but it has such a lemony blackberry flavor it will knock your socks off.
 Incredibly, this blackberry fruit sauce tastes like summer is here.
 Not to mention that it takes my Gluten-Free Lemon Poppyseed Pancakes to a whole other level.
+Elevate your breakfast experience with this vibrant and delicious blackberry syrup.
+Impress your friends and family with this stunning creation and take your breakfast game to the next level.

 Refined Sugar-Free Blackberry Syrup:

-I had leftover blackberry curd and blackberry coulis which needed to be used up.
-Therefore, combine the two to make a vibrant and tasty syrup.
 Consequently, I have used this syrup on Gluten-Free Lemon Poppyseed Pancakes, Gluten-Free Lemon Waffles, and Gluten-Free Japanese Pancakes.
+Read more about Cassava Flour.

 Refined Sugar-Free Blackberry Syrup